vijendra1125/Python-Socket-Programming/README.md

 A sample socket programming in python using low level networking interface module [socket](https://docs.python.org/3.3/library/socket.html).

+Inside 'cam_streaming' directory one could the variant of client and server script which reads the cam data and on client side and send it to server.
+Then server could show up to two stream for received cam images.
+Among the two stream, for one stream latency could be added.
+Check config file inside cam_streaming directory to set the configuration.

 ## Instructions

 * Create conda environment with required dependencies by running: